mikes-hacks/mxhelp/README.md

-# mxhelp
+# Summary
+Let Mike Help prep for your next pentest.
+This little script will update all of your favorite copypasta with IP and Target addresses.
-Help to auto-update your pentest copy pasta with the IP Addresses Easily add any new cheatsheets
+Easily add any new cheatsheets.

 # Usage
 ```